umalabs/auditable-authorization/README.md

     izboran@gmail.com
 </p>

 ***Abstract***—**Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to gain illegal access to private information.
-In order to mitigate some of the risks associated with bearer tokens, an authorization audit trail may be used alongside the bearer tokens during the authorization process.
-The authorization audit trail (hereinafter simply referred to as “audit trail”) is the intrinsically recorded transaction flow of the authorization process.
+In order to mitigate some of the risks associated with bearer tokens, an authorization audit trail may be used alongside the bearer tokens during the authorization process.**

+**The authorization audit trail (referred to as “audit trail”) is the intrinsically recorded transaction flow of the authorization process.
 It comprises cryptographically chained blocks of data bearing chronological tamper-resistant records of all their possessors and the changes that have been made by them.
+Given that, the audit trail can carry both coarse-grained and fine-grained authorization data.
+Notably, this is useful in the healthcare industry and financial sector.**

-A nested, chained MAC construction (e.g., HMAC) is used to ensure the authenticity and integrity of the audit trail.
+**A nested, chained MAC construction (e.g., HMAC) is used to ensure the authenticity and integrity of the audit trail.
 All sensitive information is encrypted to preserve confidentiality.
 The access control relies on a real-time auditability of the audit trail by the authorization server.
 The audit trail concept is compatible with existing OAuth 2.0 and UMA protocols.**

 ## I. Introduction